kateschulz/ANLY-502/project.md

 While the project is open ended, there are some parameters and guidelines to help plan and organize your approach.
 The project needs to have, at a minimum, the following:

 * **Exploratory Analysis (8 points):** Explore, assess and visualiza the data.
 Aggregate, count, and summarize.
 Create graphs, tables, etc and explain your findings in writing.
 Clean data if necessary.
 * **Model (8 points):** Build any type of model you feel is appropriate and meaningful.
-You can perform any type of supervised or unsupervised.
-You should have evaluation metrics for supervised approaches and/or visualizations for unsupervised learning approaches.
-You are welcome to try
+You can perform any type of supervised or unsupervised approach.
+You must have evaluation metrics for supervised approaches and/or visualizations for unsupervised learning approaches.
+You are welcome to try different modeling techniques that you are comfortable with.
 * **Writeup (4 points):** Create a short writeup of your analysis with the following elements:
 	- Name
 	- Introduction